Parliamentary.ai

 Overview

-This bill establishes an independent commission to organize televised debates between political party leaders during general election campaigns.
-The aim is to increase viewer numbers and media coverage of these debates, ensuring a minimum number of debates are held with specific participation requirements for party leaders.
+This bill proposes creating an independent commission to organize televised debates between political party leaders during general election campaigns.
+The commission would be responsible for ensuring a minimum number of debates, with specific rules designed to encourage genuine discussion and discourage pre-prepared speeches.

 Description

-- At least one debate involving leaders of all parties represented in the House of Commons on its last sitting day.
+• Ensure at least one debate includes leaders of all parties represented in the House of Commons.

-- At least two debates between leaders of the two largest parties in the House of Commons.
+• Ensure at least two debates include leaders of the two largest parties in the House of Commons.

 Government Spending